reichlab/flu-metrocast/README.md

 #### New York City (NYC) forecasts
 For New York City, the Hub will collect:
-* Weekly quantile forecasts of the percentage of ED visits due to influenza-like illness at the citywide (NYC) level.
+* Weekly sample forecasts of the percentage of ED visits due to influenza-like illness at the citywide (NYC) level.

 Forecasts for NYC should also cover horizons 0 to +3 weeks.